rxzheng/rxzheng/README.md

 - macstdc++.h: a script to get #include <bits/stdc++.h> to work on macOS

+- google-drive-downloader: a script that allows you to bypass download protected documents

 - homebrewinstall: a script to install homebrew with sudo privileges

 - monkeytypeword: CSS to disguise monkeytype as Microsoft Word